eyalroz/cuda-kat/README.md

 * Use less magic numbers.
 * Make our device-side code less cryptic and idiosyncratic, with clearer naming and semantics.

-... while not committing to any particular framework, library, paradigm or class hierarchy.
+... while not committing to any particular framework, paradigm or class hierarchy - and not compromising performance.

 | Table of contents|